-Six Ways to Improve Your Dallas Business’s Value
+Six Ways to Improve Your Houston Business’s Value

 Preparing to sell your business?
 You could be leaving money on the table.

-Your business’s value depends on many different variables: revenue, profitability, market conditions, and more.
+Your business’s value depends on many different variables: industry, revenue, earnings, owner participation, employees, market conditions, and more.
 But valuation is not set in stone.
 Depending on your situation, there may be several things you can do to raise your business’s value prior to selling.

 The earlier you start, the more opportunities you’ll have to raise your business’s value.
 But if you’re working with less time, don’t worry—you can still make good use of the tips we’ve included below.
 Here are six straightforward ways to get more bang for your buck, before your business’s appraisal.

 Messy financial records can easily overshadow your business’s best qualities.
 Prospective buyers see them as liabilities and won’t bite when the risks outweigh the rewards.

 According to Gerry Brisson, Transworld Houston President, often business owners will intentionally or unintentionally depress earnings by reducing revenue or increasing expenses.
 This will not necessarily make the business unsellable BUT it will almost always negatively impact the value of the business.
 Incomplete or understated financial records often mean a buyer is not able to obtain bank financing which can limit the pool of buyers able to purchase the business.
 Businesses with clean financials always show better and attract more buyers than those incomplete or understated financials.”

 It’s never too soon to start cleaning up your books.
 Mindfully tracking your expenses and cleaning up your balance sheet can improve your business’s value quickly.
 Need a professional to assist?
 Transworld – Houston can refer you to a reputable CPA—just contact us for details.

 2. Retain Top Talent